I have tested to copy a snapshot from one file to another and it turns out a bit blur. This is when the zoom display is at 100% for both.

 Thanks for the post and suggestions, I'll address each in turn:

-I'll place a feature request for this, for consideration in a future release, but please be warned that it may not be possible due to the implementation of the Editor's UI.1.
-Would it be possible to right click the snapshot tool to change the dpi settings for the snapshot?
-I find I'm constantly changing it and going thru preferences is a bit of a pain.
+I'll place a feature request for this, for consideration in a future release, but please be warned that it may not be possible due to the implementation of the Editor's UI.

-Please be aware that the creation of stamps does not automatically vectorize images - if a raster image is used, then the stamp will only contain raster data.2.
-Also: Is editor planning to be able to do vector snapshots?
-Currently, the functionality is almost there, but it requires that I print a snapshot area to a pdf, then add that as a stamp and place the stamp.
-Works well, but, again, rather round about.
+Please be aware that the creation of stamps does not automatically vectorize images - if a raster image is used, then the stamp will only contain raster data.

 The creation of vector images is extremely complex and requires the implementation of very lengthy, complex algorimths.
 This is why there are entire applications dedicated solely to the creation of vector images and normally this is not done through an automatic process, but requires some user input to defines certain points within the vector.
 Adobe Illustrator is an example of one such application.